HOW TO GET A

 Get a Job at Microsoft?

-Looking at Microsoft’s career page, you’ll find hundreds of available job posts in different fields.
-From engineering and business to law and research, the job listings for the company are vast.
+To get a job at Microsoft, your best bet is to study computer science, computer engineering, software engineering, or a related technical major.
+If you look at Microsoft’s career page, you’ll find hundreds of available job posts in different fields, from engineering and business to law and research.
 The degree you need will depend on what job you want to land at Microsoft.

 How to Get a Job at Microsoft FAQ